 So as a part of the forthcoming Tesla software update the Tesla Model S will help you plan trips based on available charging stations and will constantly re-evaluate range and likelihood of running out of power, and make recommendations on when you can stop.
 If the car thinks it’s likely to run out of power and you decide to carry on, you’ll have to double verify.

 Electric or otherwise, here’s my prediction.
-By 2020, most of us will be doing most of our driving with our hands off the wheel, and for some, sooner than that.
+By 2020, most of us will be doing most of our driving with our hands off the wheel with electric cars we bought at used cars for sale, and for some, sooner than that.
 Much sooner.
 However, if you happen to remember that you watched this 5 years from now and I turn out to be wrong, feel free to come back and leave a comment.

 Drive safe and I’ll see you online!